tigerbeetle/tigerbeetle/docs/reference/transfers.md

 externally.
 This means that sometimes you need to set temporary values for fields that TigerBeetle, not you (the user), are responsible.

+In TigerBeetle, financial transactions are called "transfers" instead of "transactions" because the latter term is heavily overloaded in the context of databases.

 ### Updates

 Transfer fields *cannot be changed by the user* after